Chebyshev polynomials in the complex plane and on the real line: Fundamental properties

-\end{theorem} In fact Achieser provides the full asymptotic formula for any choice of $0<a,b<1$ including the possible effects of a weight function.
+Achieser provides the full asymptotic formula for any choice of $0<a,b<1$ including the possible effects of a weight function.
 This generalizes Bernstein's formula and we refer the reader to \cite[Appendix E]{achieser56} for details.
-The emerging pattern is that in the generic case when $a$ and $b$ differ, the sequence $\{t_n(\sfE(a,b))\}$ has a full interval of limit points rather than just two points.
+The emerging pattern is that in the generic case when~$a$ and $b$ differ, by letting

+the sequence $\{t_n(\sfE(a,b))/\tau(a,b)^n\}$ has a full interval of limit points rather than just two points as given in \eqref{eq:achieser_limit_pts}.
 A recent proof of Theorem \ref{thm:achieser_disjoint_intervals} using elliptic functions is given in \cite{schiefermayr19}, we will provide a novel proof based on Theorem \ref{thm:Bernstein}.
 Theorem \ref{thm:achieser_disjoint_intervals} points out a recurring phenomenon in the world of Chebyshev polynomials associated to compact sets which have several components.
 The limit behavior of $t_n(\sfE,w)$ may differ along different subsequences.
-This was studied in detail by Widom in \cite{widom69}.
+This was studied in further detail by Widom in \cite{widom69}.